 The Temple Newsam tea room is located on site and offers a range of hot and cold bites for breakfast, lunch and afternoon tea – the cream teas are highly rated!
 A little further down the road but still in walking distance of the park is Morenos Mediterranean Tapas, a family owned tapas restaurant that is full of Mediterranean inspiration.
-To make the most of the beautiful landscape at Temple Newsam, we think that taking a picnic is a no brainer, but check the weather forecast beforehand… it is Leeds!
+To make the most of the beautiful landscape at Temple Newsam, we think that taking a picnic is a no brainer (and even features in our top places for a picnic list!), but check the weather forecast beforehand… it is Leeds!

 The house is accessible to all, including wheelchair users and pushchairs.